eronoobos/SpringBlobGuardWidget/README.md

-SpringBlobGuardWidget
+Blob Guard Widget for Spring RTS
 =====================

-widget to allow guarding multiple units
+Widget to allow guarding multiple units.
+Guards repair and assist construction as needed to any unit within the assigned blob of targets.
+Combat units that are fast enough surround the blob in a circle to protect it.